-When this is required or permitted, the task may be submitted on CD, DVD or USB or by email.
+When this is required or permitted, the task may be submitted electronically.
 When electronic submission does occur, the following rules will apply:

-- 1. The school will not be responsible for unreadable, unusable or virus infected files or media. - 2.
-The school will only accept assessment tasks which are written in applications to which school staff have ready access, and in a format which can be read by most school computers. - 3.
-The assessment task should be readily identifiable. - 4.
-An assessment task is not considered submitted if conditions (1), (2) and (3) are not satisfied. - 5.
-The school will not be responsible for not receiving emails.
+- 1) the school will not be responsible for unreadable, unusable or virus infected files or media - 2) the school will only accept assessment tasks which are written in applications to which school staff have ready access, and in a format which can be read by most school computers - 3) the assessment task should be readily identifiable - 4) an assessment task is not considered submitted if conditions (1), (2) and (3) are not satisfied - 5) the school will not be responsible for not receiving emails.
 If submitting work by email, students must request that the teacher let them know that he/she has received their work.
 Teachers will acknowledge receipt as soon as possible.
 Only receipts generated by the school's email system will be considered valid.
-If a student does not receive a receipt within a reasonable time, it will mean that the teacher did not receive the work.
+If a student does not receive a receipt within a reasonable time, it will mean that the teacher did not receive the work